f4pga/f4pga-arch-defs/xc/xc7/tests/soc/litex/mini_ddr/README.md

 ## HDL code generation

-The following instructions are for generation of the HDL code
+The following instructions are for generation of the HDL code `minilitex_ddr_arty.v`.

 ## 1. Install Litex